 International Student Orientation Program

-A complete list of activities will be posted on the International Student & Scholar Services (ISSS) website about two months before the first day of each semester, but the week-long ISSS orientation program generally covers:
+A complete list of activities will be available via the Pre-Arrival Checklist in the iHawks system one month before the first day of each semester, but the week-long ISSS orientation program generally covers:

 Immigration regulations affecting your stay in the United States